-- Desk files lots of good reasons not to keep them as a matter of course. - Easy for a plaintiff's lawyer to flip as a "secret file" intended to created a false paper trail behind the plaintiff's back. - Also, arguably unfair and inconsistent with due process, and the whole "give them notice so they can improve" idea behind progressive discipline. - Easy to turn into a swearing match. - No documentation to prove the basis for the employee's termination.
-See, e.g., Vaughn v.
-Woodforest Bank, 665 F.3d 632, 638 (5th Cir.
-2011) (reversing summary judgment for employer in reverse-race discrimination case partially because of this problem).
+- Desk files lots of good reasons not to keep them as a matter of course. - Easy for a plaintiff's lawyer to spin as a "secret file" intended to created a false paper trail behind the plaintiff's back. - Also, arguably inconsistent with due process, and the whole "give them notice so they can improve" idea behind progressive discipline that the Fifth Circuit embraced in Laxton v.
+Gap. - > Easy to turn into a swearing match because the plaintiff never signed off on them during their employment. - > Often are not in compliance with Company's office policy or official practice. - > Violates jurors' sense of fairness.

 - No (or bad) documentation of a harassment investigation and resolution.
 See, e.g., Cherry v.
 Shaw Coastal, Inc., 668 F.3d 182, 189 (5th Cir.
-2012) (affirming 500k jury verdict in same-sex harassment case, and stating that "[t]he human resource staff's decision not to act because of 'insufficient evidence' could reasonably be interpreted as a failure to take prompt remedial action."). - E-mails don't say it unless you want a jury to see it.
-See, e.g., lon v.
+2012) (affirming 500k jury verdict in samesex harassment case, and stating that "[t]he human resource staff's decision not to act because of 'insufficient evidence' could reasonably be interpreted as a failure to take prompt remedial action."). - E-mails don't say it unless you want a jury to see it.
+See, e.g., Ion v.
 Chevron, 731 F.3d 379 (5th Cir.
 2013) (holding that an email about "playing games" and "what are our options" arguably demonstrated animus toward a FMLA plaintiff for taking FMLA-protected leave in reversing SJ for the employer).

-- Padded performance reviews you can't take them back, and trying often makes the problem worse in front of a jury - The opposite problem: Mean-spirited memos a moment of pleasure, a lifetime of regret - Inaccuracies in EEOC position papers/TWC hearings-see Miller v.
-Raytheon, 716 F.3d 138 (5th Cir.
-2013) (affirming large verdict for the plaintiff partly because of the employer's position statement to the EEOC contained inaccurate information); Burton v.
-Freescale Semiconductor, Inc., 798 F.3d 222 (5th Cir.
-2015) (reversing summary judgment in part for same reason).
+- Padded performance reviews.
+You can't take them back, and trying often makes the problem worse in front of a jury.
+See Shirley v.
+Chrysler First, Inc., 970 F.2d 39, 43 (5th Cir.
+1992) ("We find it surprising that suddenly, after Shirley filed her EEOC complaint, problems with her work surfaced."). - The opposite problem: Mean-spirited memos a moment of pleasure, a lifetime of regret. - Inaccuracies in EEOC position papers/TWC hearings.
+See Miller v.
+Raytheon Co., 716 F.3d 138, 144 (5th Cir.
+2013) (affirming a jury verdict in an age discrimination case partially because "[a]t trial, Miller presented undisputed evidence that Raytheon made erroneous statements in its EEOC position statement."); Burton v.
+Freescale Semiconductor, Inc., 798 F.3d 222, 238 (5th Cir.
+2015) (because it was misleading, "[a] jury would be entitled to find the defendants' proffer to the EEOC disingenuous and evidence of pretext."); McInnis v.
+Alamo Comm.
+College Dist., 207 F.3d 276, 283 (5th Cir.
+2000) (reversing summary judgment that had been entered for the employer partially because the employer's report to the EEOC "contained false statements ....").

-□ Sloppy documents - say what you mean or a jury (or Court) may infer the worst.
+- Sloppy documents say what you mean or a jury (or Court) may infer the worst.
 See Garza v.
-SW Bell

-□ Termination Letters - important to get them 100% correct (and compelling is a plus).
+SW Bell - Termination Letters important to get them 100% correct (and compelling is a plus).
 A disconnect between the termination letter and later "explanation" can sometimes create a problem sufficient to defeat SJ.
 See, e.g., lon v.
-Chevron (5th Cir.
+Chevron, 731 F.3d 379, 395-96 (5th Cir.
 2013).